 Raising kids has never been so challenging with all the conflicting advice.
 How do you help your children become good enough?

 My former manager was boasting about how she signed up her daughter for a private international school in which every year a child learns a new foreign language.
-My ex manager didn‘t even know how to speak English properly and had questionable education.
+Of course, my ex manager didn‘t even know how to speak English properly and had questionable education.
 I had a degree in languages and thought “What a waste of money“.

 In my country (Southern Europe) there is a kid aged five who goes to English, French, and Italian classes, as well as taekwondo, balet, dancing, and sport.